World must eliminate fossil fuel emissions, OECD chief says

 Governments should also not presume carbon capture and storage technology, which buries and traps CO2 underground, will be a silver bullet, because it is as yet unproven on commercial scale, Gurria said.

-The OECD, an organization of 34 member nations which aims to promote economic progress, plans to analyze each country’s efforts to cut emissions in its annual economic surveys.
+The OECD, an organisation of 34 member nations which aims to promote economic progress, plans to analyse each country’s efforts to cut emissions in its annual economic surveys.

 Editing by Pravin Char